ozataman/attoparsec-enum/README.markdown

 # Readme

 This package establishes a quick way to transform Attoparsec parsers into iteratees ready to be used with the enumerator library.
+Special thanks go to the enumerator-iteratee package for inspiration and reference.

 I hope it will be useful to people out there and please let me know if you encounter any issues with it.